formancehq/formance-sdk-go/docs/WebhooksApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInsertOneConfigRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiInsertConfigRequest struct via the builder pattern

 Name | Type | Description  | Notes